An owner-builder is someone who can do ‘owner-builder work’ under a permit issued by NSW Fair Trading.

 If the consumer warning is not included in the contract of sale, the purchaser can void the sale contract before settlement.

-This insurance should be obtained by builders and trade contractors.
-It is for your protection and covers loss or damage to materials and work.
-If the builder or trade contractor does not have this type of insurance, you may risk inconvenience, time delays and disputes if materials are damaged or stolen.
+The builders and trade contractors should have contract works insurance.
+It’s for your protection and covers loss or damage to materials and work.
+If the builder or trade contractor doesn’t have this type of insurance, you could risk inconvenience, time delays and disputes if materials are damaged or stolen.

-You may be prosecuted under the following sections of the Crimes Act 1900 if you falsely state or leave out information in an application for an owner-builder permit:
+You can be prosecuted under the following sections of the Crimes Act 1900 if you falsely state or leave out information in an application for an owner-builder permit:

 - under s.307A of the Crimes Act 1900 a person is guilty of an offence if she/he makes a false or misleading statement in an application for an authority or benefit.
 The penalty for false or misleading application is imprisonment for 2 years, or a fine of $22,000 or both